American Airlines Summary Table

 Not all American Airlines partners can be booked online, so don’t give up.
 Call American Airlines to check for availability.

-Only these partners can be booked online: Airberlin, Alaska Airlines, American Airlines, British Airways, Finnair, Hawaiian Airlines, Qantas Airways, and Royal Jordanian Airlines.
-This leaves out exciting partners like Cathay Pacific, Iberia, and JAL!
+Only these partners can be booked online: Alaska Airlines, American Airlines, British Airways, Cape Air, Fiji Airways, Finnair, Hawaiian Airlines, Malaysian, Qantas Airways, Qatar Airways, Royal Jordanian Airlines, S7, SriLankan, and Air Tahiti Nui.

 To save time, do research on partner airline websites prior to calling American Airlines: